-I gained back those 14 pounds and continued to be a chubster well into adulthood because of this subconscious belief (among others).
-And the worst part is that I had no idea that belief was hanging around my entire life, until recently.
+I gained back those 14 pounds and continued to be overweight well into adulthood because of this subconscious belief — among many others.
+While this level of self-awareness might seem obvious, I had no idea that belief was hanging around my entire life, until I did the work.

 Examples of Self-Sabotaging Beliefs

-Here are some examples of what these beliefs could look like:
+Here are some examples of what other limiting beliefs could look like:

 You might self-sabotage if you believe that being overweight is protecting you from…